Crime and Mismeasured Punishment: Marginal Treatment Effect with Misclassification: Conclusion

 \section{Conclusion}

 In this paper, I address a widespread empirical challenge: policy evaluation with a misclassified treatment variable.
-To do so, I focus on the connection between the LIV estimand based on the mismeasured propensity score and the MTE function.

-I start by showing that, differently from the standard context with a correctly measured treatment variable, the LIV estimand does not identify the MTE function.
-In particular, the LIV estimand's bias is hard to predict because it may be positive or negative depending on the instrument's value.

-To avoid this measurement error problem, I propose a novel partial identification strategy to identify the MTE function with a misclassified treatment.
+I propose a novel partial identification strategy to identify the MTE function with a misclassified treatment.
 This method explores restrictions on the relationship between the instrument, the misclassified treatment and the correctly measured treatment, allowing for dependence between the instrument and the misreporting decision.

 As an illustration, I analyze whether alternative sentences (fines and community service) affect recidivism in Brazil.
-I approach this question in three ways: (i) ignoring misclassification and using trial judge's rulings only, (ii) accounting for misclassification using the proposed methods, and (iii) correctly estimating the MTE function based on final rulings.

-When comparing the estimates based on final rulings and on trial judge's rulings, I find that the misclassification bias is empirically relevant.
-This bias reaches 10\% of the largest possible treatment effect.

-When comparing the estimates based on final rulings and on my partial identification strategy, I find that the estimated bounds contain the correctly estimated MTE function entirely for every court district.

-When I focus on final rulings, I find that the effect of alternative sentences on recidivism is likely small even though the point-estimates present a large amount of observable geographic heterogeneity.
+I find that the misclassification bias is empirically relevant, reaching 10\% of the largest possible treatment effect.
+I also find that the estimated bounds contain the correctly estimated MTE function entirely for every court district.
+Lastly, I find that the effect of alternative sentences on recidivism is likely small even though the point estimates present a large amount of observable geographic heterogeneity.

-This result contrasts with recent findings in the empirical literature for Finland \citep{Huttunen2020}, Milwaukee \citep{Giles2021} and North Carolina \citep{Klaassen2021}.
-While they find that alternative sentences increase recidivism in Finland and Milwaukee and decrease it in North Carolina, my estimated treatment effect parameters are small and rarely statistically different from zero.
-Given the amount of observable geographic heterogeneity in my estimated results, the difference between the recent literature and my findings may be due to different geographic contexts.
-A deeper understanding of the mechanisms behind these differences deserves further investigation in future work.
+This result contrasts with recent findings in the empirical literature \citep{Huttunen2020,Giles2021,Klaassen2021}.
+While they find significant effects in different directions, my estimated parameters are rarely statistically different from zero.
+These differences may be due to different geographic contexts and deserve further investigation in future work.